-ATTENDANCE ELIGIBILITY (COVID-19):
+ATTENDANCE ELIGIBILITY:

 In addition to meeting the above membership requirements, enrolled students must also meet the State's FTE attendance requirements.
-To be eligible for funding for the FTE survey period, students must meet one of the following FTE attendance eligibility requirements:
+To be eligible for funding for the FTE survey period, a student must be physically present a minimum of one of the days during survey week or one of the six scheduled school days prior to survey week.
+Holidays and teacher workdays are not excluded from the five-day survey week; however, they are excluded from the six scheduled days prior to the survey week.